Reputational Bargaining and Inefficient Technology Adoption: Proof of Theorem 2

 \section{Proof of Theorem 2}

-This appendix establishes the common properties of all equilibria.
-We establish the existence of equilibrium in Online Appendix B. Throughout the proof, we use $V_\theta$ to denote the equilibrium payoff of type $\theta$ taking the adoption cost into account, and we use $\pi(\theta_1)$ to denote the seller's equilibrium adoption probability.
-The following series of lemmas provide necessary conditions for the limiting equilibria under every parameter configuration, which together establish Theorem \ref{Theorem2}.
+In this appendix, we establish some necessary conditions for equilibrium.
+We establish the existence of equilibrium in Online Appendix B. Throughout the proof, we use $V_\theta$ to denote the equilibrium payoff of type $\theta$ at the bargaining stage (net of adoption costs) and we use $\pi(\theta_1)$ to denote the seller's equilibrium adoption probability.
+The following series of lemmas provide necessary conditions for the limiting equilibria under every parameter configuration, which, together with the existence result in Online Appendix B, establishes Theorem \ref{Theorem2}.